Authentication - Native API

 2. Using Your API Key

 Once you have your API key, you can authenticate your requests.
-Overall, three different methods exist to authenticate the Blockdeamon API Suite API requests, depending on whether you have a new or legacy API key.
-Let's have a look at each below.
+Overall, there are three different methods to authenticate the requests, depending on whether you have a new or legacy API key.

 2.1.
 Using Your API Key as a Query Parameter